-Those who come into possession of this Draft Offer Document must inform themselves of the applicable legal restrictions and comply with them.
+Those who come into possession of the Offer Document and of the Response Document must inform themselves of the applicable legal restrictions and comply with them.
 Failure to comply with legal restrictions may constitute a violation of applicable stock exchange laws and regulations in certain jurisdictions.
 The Offeror will not be liable for the violation of applicable legal restrictions by any person.